 I’m a very fortunate writer I’ve had the opportunity to host book signings in book shops and, now, in a library – and, I have to say, the library won.
 The staff in both the book shop and the library were equally as welcoming, but the atmosphere in the library felt more … convivial, more friendly, and more local.

 it was a genuine pleasure to spend some time in Broadstairs Library, near to me, and I got to meet people who actually treasured such places as a part of their community, as well as cherish books and give residents a central place for broadening one’s mind.
 It was a fantastic opportunity to not only sell and sign copies of my book, but also because I got to meet like-minded people; readers, writers, creative types.

 A videographer and I got chatting about children’s fiction, which was very interesting, and a coincidental delegation from a successful writers’ group came down to visit; I knew them, which certainly helped, but the fact that one of them had come back from honeymoon the day before was touching.

-I had a lot of support as well, fortunately; friends came down to visit me, which was incredibly reassuring – I needed the friendly faces to assuage the bizarre nerves I always experience before a signing – my mum and dad were there the whole time, and some of my uncles and aunts popped in and out; what a supportive group of people I have around me.
+I had a lot of support as well, fortunately; friends came to visit me, which was incredibly reassuring – I needed the friendly faces to assuage the bizarre nerves I always experience before a signing – my mum and dad were there the whole time, and some of my uncles and aunts popped in and out; what a supportive group of people I have around me.
 Note to self: never take any of them for granted, and allow myself to be slapped senseless if I do.
 One of my pals also acted as cashier, to help me organise the money side of things, as I’m useless at all that, and I also got to have dinner in the evening with such a diverse group of people.
 I can’t even begin to describe what a range of people I actually know.